IBM/sno-on-ibm-cloud-vpc-ansible/README.md

 ### 5.2 Monitoring progress

 Progress is displayed by Ansible via the terminal.
-The longest task is monitoring the Assited Insta;;er once the  install of teh cluster has kiccked off, Your screen swill look like the following:
+The longest task is monitoring the Assited Installer once the  install of the  cluster has kicked off.
+Your screen will look like the following:

 Login to the Assisted Installer portal [here](https://console.redhat.com/openshift/assisted-installer/clusters) to see more granular progress updates: